Find out what happens at your planning appointment for external radiotherapy to the lung.

 Radiotherapy uses high energy x-rays to kill cancer cells.

-When you arrive for your appointment the radiographers tell you what is going to happen.
-They will help you into position on the scan couch.
+The radiographers tell you what is going to happen.
+They help you into position on the scan couch.
 You might have a type of firm cushion called a vacbag to help you keep still.